 Until the Enclosure Acts of the mid-eighteenth century, the informal network of paths that made up the ancient route had seen little change for millennia.
-Those, and more recently the urban and transport developments of our own times, have inevitably forced diversions – though some stretches are still permitted to off-road vehicles, at least outside the summer months.
+Those Acts, and more recently the urban and transport developments of our own times, have inevitably forced diversions – though some stretches are still permitted to off-road vehicles, at least outside the summer months.
 Nevertheless the natural source of the route remains remarkably untouched since Iron Age Britons first used it to shuttle goods across the south of England.

 The route’s antiquity means it passes close to if not beside many ancient monuments, from barrows and chalk pits to henges and tumuli.
 There is an Iron Age hill fort, and other features such as neolithic flint mines, at Ivinghoe Beacon, where for me the trail began.
-The finish at Overton Hill, close to Avebury, is deep within the World Heritage Site which encompasses both that village and that continuing mystery of Stonehenge.
+The finish at Overton Hill, close to Avebury, is deep within the World Heritage Site which encompasses both that village and the continuing mystery of Stonehenge.

 There is a modern equivalent to the full Ridgeway, named the Greater Ridgeway.
 It starts with the Peddars Way and Icknield Way Path, and finishes on the Wessex Ridgeway – a total of 360 miles.
 I’ve not set foot on the latter but have completed the other two.